 Our urgent care centers provide treatment for common illnesses and minor injuries.
 While the hospital ER treats patients based on the severity of their conditions, our urgent care centers see patients on a “first come first served” basis, with limited wait time.

 Skip the Wait!
-Select an arrival time online before going to any of three Lafayette General Urgent Care Centers.
+Select an arrival time online before going to any of our Lafayette General Urgent Care Centers.

 Our walk in clinics are open seven days a week: